netvarun/2048-as-a-service/README.md

 #Credits

+By [Sivamani Varun](http://www.netvarun.com/) and Srinivas Kidambi.

 2048 was created by [Gabriele Cirulli](http://gabrielecirulli.com).
 Based on [1024 by Veewo Studio](https://itunes.apple.com/us/app/1024!/id823499224) and conceptually similar to [Threes by Asher Vollmer](http://asherv.com/threes/).

-This was a random weekend project by [Sivamani Varun](http://www.netvarun.com/) and Srinivas Kidambi.
 The heart of this project is the 2048 game engine, which was extracted from the original 2048 with some modifications.

 #License